SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-InfoPath-forms-to-SharePoint.md

 To replace your InfoPath forms, you can choose one of the following alternatives:

-- Use Microsoft Flow and Microsoft PowerApps.
+- Use Microsoft Power Automate and Microsoft PowerApps.

 - Move complex behaviors to the new add-in model and client-side developments.